ChristopherTRoy/SmartWatch/README.md

 # SmartWatch
-#A watch design UI library developed by Christopher
+### A watch design UI library developed by Christopher Roy